agrawal-rohit/pearl-ui/documentationwebsite/docs/theming/customize-theme.md

 #### Molecular component config

 A molecular component is analogous to a **Molecule** in the [Atomic Design](../getting-started/introduction#atoms-and-molecules) methodology.
-Many components used in an actual app are molecular components (eg. Button, Datepicker, Modal, etc), and use the [useMolecularComponentConfig](../hooks/useMolecularComponentConfig) hook to enable the **component style config**.
+Many components used in an actual app are molecular components (eg. Button, Datepicker, Modal, etc), and use the [useMolecularComponentConfig](../hooks/useMolecularComponentConfig) hook to enable their respective **component style configuration**.

 The component config format for a molecular component is as follow: